tomheaton/mcjty-website/docs/1.18/ep3.md

 If you have something that looks different every tick then you probably want to use a block entity renderer.
 We will cover that later.

-You can do a lot of things with regular json models since can be driven by properties and allow for flexible modifications to the static model depending on those properties.
+You can do a lot of things with regular JSON models since can be driven by properties and allow for flexible modifications to the static model depending on those properties.
 We saw an example of that in the powergenerator model which used the POWERED blockstate property to change the model.
 However, sometimes you want a static model with even more flexibility.
-Perhaps the number of possible configurations are too large for expressing with properties and json models, or perhaps you need to bake the geometry from another block into your geometry.
+Perhaps the number of possible configurations are too large for expressing with properties and JSON models, or perhaps you need to bake the geometry from another block into your geometry.
 In that case you need to make a **baked model**.

 Baked models are still static.